quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part21_23ptl9.7Nonline.md

 :p How do memory-based methods address the curse of dimensionality?
 ??x
-Memory-based methods address the curse of dimensionality by storing examples for each state or state-action pair, requiring only linear memory proportional to the number of states \( n \) and not exponentially with the number of dimensions \( k \).
+Memory-based methods address the curse of dimensionality by storing examples for each state or state-action pair, requiring only linear memory proportional to the number of states $n $ and not exponentially with the number of dimensions$k$.
 This makes them more efficient in high-dimensional spaces. x??

 ---